Dewb/monome-rack/README.md

 In order of importance, the initial goals of this project were/are:

 * Provide an easier environment for developing, debugging, and testing new and improved firmware features for the monome Eurorack modules
-* Allow existing hardware users to practice, experiment, and/or record while traveling light
+* Allow users of the hardware modules to practice, experiment, and/or record while away from their systems
 * Expose new users to the monome hardware/software ecosystem
 * Accelerate development of completely new grid applications
 * "Because it was there"

 ### How does this work?

-The firmware for the monome modules are written in C for the AVR32 platform. ([More details here](https://github.com/monome/libavr32).)
+The firmwares for the monome modules are written in C for the AVR32 platform. ([More details here](https://github.com/monome/libavr32).)
 In this project, these firmware repos are built into separate C shared libraries, together with stub I/O implementations for parts of the AVR32 API.
-The Rack plugin will load a new copy of this firmware library into memory for each module that you load, so statics and globals work as expected within each module instance.
+The Rack plugin will load a new copy of this firmware library into memory for each module instance you place, so statics and globals work as expected within each copy of the module.

 ### Who did this?

 Original hardware and firmware code in linked submodules is by [monome](monome.org) with contributions from the community at [lines](https://llllllll.co).
 The VCVRack-specific code in this repository is a separate effort, and again, no support or warranty is implied.

-[Michael Dewberry](http://dewb.org) ([@dewb](https://github.com/Dewb)) wrote the virtual grid module, the hardware simulation layer, and the VCV module wrapper for white whale, meadowphysics, and earthsea.
+[Michael Dewberry](http://dewb.org) ([@dewb](https://github.com/Dewb)) wrote the virtual grid module, the hardware simulation layer, and the VCV module wrapper for white whale, meadowphysics, earthsea, and teletype.

 Additional community contributions and feedback are very welcome!
-Discuss either in an [issue here](/../../issues) or in the [lines thread](https://llllllll.co/t/white-whale-in-vcvrack/10337).
+Discuss either in an [issue here](/../../issues), in the [lines thread](https://llllllll.co/t/white-whale-in-vcvrack/10337), or in [the thread on the VCV Rack Community Forum](https://community.vcvrack.com/t/monome-modules-thread/3683).

 ### What's next?